orbitalquark/textadept/docs/api.md

   * `button2`: The middle button's label.
 The default value is `_L['Cancel']`.
   * `button3`: The left-most button's label.
 This option requires `button2` to be set.
   * `multiple`: Allow the user to select multiple items.
 The default value is `false`.
+    The terminal version does not support this option.
   * `search_column`: The column number to filter the input text against.
 The default value is `1`.
   * `return_button`: Also return the index of the selected button.
 The default value is `false`.